vishalClavistech/VOIP_DEV/voip-dashboard/VOIP_DASHBOARD_EXECUTION_FLOW.md

 ### Key Features
 - **Global Navigation System**
-  - DaisyUI drawer component for sidebar navigation
+  - Custom slide-in/slide-out sidebar navigation
+  - Hidden by default, slides in on menu button click
   - Menu button in header for sidebar toggle
   - Company dropdown with multi-company support
-  - Responsive design (drawer on all screen sizes)
+  - Responsive design with overlay on all screen sizes
+  - Click outside to close functionality
 - **Call Management**
   - Real-time call statistics dashboard
   - Searchable call logs with filtering